 13. A Flashlight or Headlamp

-A flashlight or headlamp is essential for RV camping trips because it can be used for a variety of purposes.
-For example, if you need to change a tire at night, a flashlight or headlamp can be used to illuminate the area around the RV so you can see what you’re doing.
+Kind of a no brainer but a flashlight or headlamp is essential for RV camping trips because it can be used for a variety of purposes.
+For example, if you need to change a tire at night.
 Flashlights and headlamps are also useful for exploring dark campgrounds after the sun goes down.
-So, before you RV camp next time, make sure you have a flashlight or headlamp with you – it could come in handy!

 Batteries are one of those must haves.
 You never know when you might need them, whether it’s for your RV’s smoke detector or your child’s favorite toy.
 So be sure to pack plenty of batteries on your next RV road trip!